 For years birders and naturalists have looked longingly at Colombia’s enticing list of endemics—some 70 species—found only within its borders.
 And, there are many other near-endemics that barely extend beyond Colombia’s borders.
 Reserves now protect many of these species, and our tour route takes advantage of this, staying in key sites.
 We will spend several days in the vicinity of Bogotá with the chance of seeing several endemics, among them the Silvery-throated Spinetail, Indigo-capped Hummingbird, Green-bearded Helmetcrest, Rufous-browed Conebill (near endemic), Bogotá Rail, and Apolinar’s Wren, as well as eye-popping hummingbirds such as Green-tailed and Black-tailed trainbearers, Blue-throated Starfrontlet, and several pufflegs.
 Leaving the wide plateau around Bogotá, we’ll descend the east slope of the Eastern Andes for three days where we are sure to meet a treasure trove of new species, some Amazonian, some associated more with the llanos or plains to the east, and many found only on the eastern slope of the Andes.
 Crossing back through Bogotá we’ll visit a site known for its tanager diversity including hemispinguses, conebills, flowerpiercers, and such dazzling species as Blue-and-black, Metallic-green, and Flame-faced tanagers.
 Continuing down into the drier floor of the Magdalena River Valley we’ll search for several endemics, among them Apical Flycatcher and Velvet-fronted Euphonia.
 At higher elevation near the city of Ibague, we’ll return to cooler montane forests once again, this time in search of more hummingbirds, among them the endemic Tolima Blossomcrown, as well as Andean Motmot, Masked Trogon, Black-billed Mountain-Tanager, Yellow-headed Brush-Finch (endemic), and the incredible Chestnut-breasted Chlorophonia.
 For the remainder of the trip we’ll continue down the Magdalena River Valley, working northward, eventually to the lovely Rio Claro Reserve with its lush, lowland rainforest and such exciting species as the Oilbird, Saffron-headed Parrot, endemic Beautiful Woodpecker, White-mantled Barbet, Antioquia Bristle-Tyrant, and Sooty Ant-Tanager.
 We’ll end with a beautiful morning in ranchland for marsh and gallery forest species, among them Northern Screamer, Blue-and-yellow Macaw, and a variety of waterfowl.
 And, above all, we think you will love Colombia’s beautiful countryside and verdant Andes.
 And, as Colombians love to say, your only danger, really, will be wanting to stay.

-Good accommodations and good food throughout, but with simple accommodations at one site; a few longish drives, but bus transportation comfortable and air-conditioned; most birding along roads; one fairly long, steep downhill road may be slippery if wet, requiring walking sticks, otherwise generally easy walking conditions throughout; some midday rest periods; warm and humid in lowlands, cool and pleasant in mountains.
+Good accommodations and good food throughout, but with simple accommodations at one site; a few long drives, but bus transportation comfortable and air-conditioned; most birding along roads; one fairly long, steep downhill road may be slippery if wet, requiring walking sticks (preferably with rubber tips), otherwise generally easy walking conditions throughout; some midday rest periods; warm and humid in lowlands, cool and pleasant in mountains.